 3 Cloning a Column Component

-In this demonstration, 4 images are used to show stacked content, so we need 4 cells.
+In this demonstration, four images are used to show stacked content, so we need four cells.
 To create more space, clone the Column Component.

 - Hover the mouse pointer on the Column Component.
 The green toolbar displays.